 WISCONSIN Statute(s) W.S.A.
 961.443.
 Initial effective date(s) April 9, 2014.
 Substantive amendments to law(s) Protection for the offense of possession of a masking agent added effective March 9, 2016.
 Amendment effective July 17, 2017 added: Certain protections for person receiving medical assistance; Protection for having parole, probation, or extended supervision revoked; and Requirement that person seeking assistance "makes contact" with first responder, medical provider, or 911 operator when seeking assistance.
 Most of the provisions added via the 2017 amendment were subject to a sunset provision repealing them effective August 1, 2020.
 The aspects of Wisconsin law which changed are noted below.
 Stated briefly, as of August 1, 2020, the statute only provides protection to persons seeking medical assistance ("aider") and only for controlled substance possession/drug paraphernalia crimes.
 Individual(s) eligible for GS protection "Aider," who is defined as a person who brings another to a medical facility, contacts law enforcement or emergency medical services, or calls 911 because the person reasonably believes the other person is suffering from an overdose of, or other adverse reaction to, any controlled substance or controlled substance analog.
 [As of August 1, 2020, there are no protections provided to an aided person.]
 Protection as to controlled substance possession crimes An eligible aider is immune from prosecution for the offense of possession of a controlled substance or a controlled substance analog (W.S.A.
 961.41(3g)).

-WISCONSIN Protection as to drug An eligible aider is immune from prosecution for the offense of paraphernalia crimes possession of drug paraphernalia (W.S.A.
+Protection as to drug paraphernalia crimes An eligible aider is immune from prosecution for the offense of possession of drug paraphernalia (W.S.A.
 961.573).
 Protection as to other crimes/violations An eligible aider is immune from prosecution for the offense of possession of a masking agent (W.S.A.
-961.69(2)). ci mics/violations possession of a masking agent (w.s.A.
-901.09(2)).
+961.69(2)).
 [As of August 1, 2020, an eligible aider is no longer immune from prosecution for bail jumping or protected from having his or her parole, probation, or extended supervision revoked.]

-Requirement(s) for An aider must make contact with first responder, medical provider, the protection to or 911 operator when seeking assistance and not merely summon or apply call for assistance.
+WISCONSIN Requirement(s) for the protection to apply An aider must make contact with first responder, medical provider, or 911 operator when seeking assistance and not merely summon or call for assistance.
 [As of August 1, 2020, there is no longer a requirement that: (1) an aider attempt to obtain assistance immediately after he or she believes the other person is suffering from the overdose or other adverse reaction; or (2) an aided person complete a treatment program as a condition of his or her parole, probation, or extended supervision or, if a treatment program is unavailable or would be prohibitive financially, agrees to be imprisoned in the county jail for not less than 15 days.
-Exception(s) to None. protection Reporting overdose a No. mitigating factor in sentencing Offenses subject to N/A mitigation Circumstance(s) when N/A mitigation applies Other provisions of [As of August 1, 2020, there is no longer a provision that an aided note person who received medical assistance and is subject to prosecution 1000 for: (1) possession of drug paraphernalia; (2) possession of a controlled substance or a controlled substance analog; or (3) possession of a masking agent, will be offered a deferred prosecution agreement by the district attorney, which includes the completion of a treatment program.]
-DIH or DDRD W.S.A.
-940.02 (effective July 26, 2002). provision in state law
+Exception(s) to protection None.
+Reporting overdose a mitigating factor in sentencing No. Offenses subject to mitigation N/A Circumstance(s) when mitigation applies N/A Other provisions of note [As of August 1, 2020, there is no longer a provision that an aided person who received medical assistance and is subject to prosecution for: (1) possession of drug paraphernalia; (2) possession of a controlled substance or a controlled substance analog; or (3) possession of a masking agent, will be offered a deferred prosecution agreement by the district attorney, which includes the completion of a treatment program.]
+DIH or DDRD provision in state law W.S.A.
+940.02 (effective July 26, 2002).
+Classification of First-degree reckless homicide.
+DIH/DDRD offense S